 - 3.3.1 The program utilized to train fire watches shall be in accordance with the requirements of 2.2 and 2.4, and include steps to be taken by the fire watch and hot work operator prior to accomplishment of hot work, proper selection and use of fire extinguishing equipment and other safety equipment, relationship between the fire watch and hot work operator, proper fire reporting procedures and other sounding of fire alarms, and reporting of fires to the ship's Quarterdeck.
+A means of communicating between all fire watches and their corresponding hot workers shall be provided.
 This training shall include theory and practical (hands-on) fire suppression techniques.
 This training shall be provided to all newly assigned fire watches, with annual updates provided to personnel.
-Provide visible means of identifying trained fire watches, i.e., badge, sticker, vest, etc. - 3.3.1.1 Submit one legible copy, in approved transferrable media, of the training program when requested by the SUPERVISOR. - 3.3.2 Each fire watch attending worker(s) accomplishing hot work shall be equipped with a fully-charged and operable fire extinguisher, have immediate access and an unobstructed view of the affected hot work area to which they are assigned and shall remain at the job site for 30 minutes from the time the hot work is completed unless the contractor's Hot Work Supervisor surveys the affected work area and determines that there is no further fire hazard. - 3.3.2.1 The fire watch shall not accomplish other duties while hot work is in progress. - 3.3.3 Where several workers are accomplishing hot work at one site, the fire watch shall have a clear view of and immediate access to each worker accomplishing hot work. - 3.3.3.1 No more than 4 workers shall be attended by a single fire watch. - 3.3.4 In cases in which hot material from hot work may involve more than one level, as in trunks, machinery spaces, and on scaffolding, a fire watch shall be stationed at each level unless positive means are available to prevent the spread or fall of hot material. - 3.3.5 In cases where hot work is to be accomplished on a bulkhead or deck, combustible material shall be removed from the vicinity of the hot work on the opposite side of the bulkhead, overhead, or deck, and a fire watch shall be posted at each location. - 3.3.5.1 If multiple blind compartments are involved in any hot work job, fire watches shall be posted simultaneously in each blind area. - 3.3.6 Comply with the firefighting and fire prevention requirements of 2.7 prior to hot work operations in or adjacent to areas containing ammunition or explosives.
+Provide visible means of identifying trained fire watches, i.e., badge, sticker, vest, etc. - 3.3.1.1 Submit one legible copy, in approved transferrable media, of the training program when requested by the SUPERVISOR. - 3.3.2 Each fire watch attending worker(s) accomplishing hot work shall be equipped with a fully-charged and operable fire extinguisher, have immediate access and an unobstructed view of the affected hot work area to which they are assigned and shall remain at the job site for 30 minutes from the time the hot work is completed unless the contractor's Hot Work Supervisor surveys the affected work area and determines that there is no further fire hazard. - 3.3.2.1 The fire watch shall not accomplish other duties while hot work is in progress. - 3.3.3 Where several workers are accomplishing hot work at one site, the fire watch shall have a clear view of and immediate access to each worker accomplishing hot work. - 3.3.3.1 No more than 4 workers shall be attended by a single fire watch. - 3.3.4 In cases in which hot material from hot work may involve more than one level, as in trunks, machinery spaces, and on scaffolding, a fire watch shall be stationed at each level unless positive means are available to prevent the spread or fall of hot material. - 3.3.5 In cases where hot work is to be accomplished on a bulkhead or deck, combustible material shall be removed from the vicinity of the hot work on the opposite side of the bulkhead, overhead, or deck, and a fire watch shall be posted at each location. - 3.3.5.1 If multiple blind compartments are involved in any hot work job, fire watches shall be posted simultaneously in each blind area.